material-motion/material-motion/specifications/interactions/transitions/life_of_a_transition_director.md

 > Remember, any code you see here is pseudo-code.

-### Step 1: Define a new ContextTransitionDirector type
+### Step 1: Define a new TransitionDirector type

-This object conforms to the `ContextTransitionDirector` type.
+This object conforms to the `TransitionDirector` type.

 ```
 class FadeContextTransitionDirector: ContextTransitionDirector {